dhruva-b-dev/DotLottieAnimationSample/README.md

 ## 📸 Demo

-For demo you can refer the medium article.
+For demo you can refer the [dotLottie with Jetpack Compose](https://medium.com/@dhruva.bhatt.dev/dotlottie-with-jetpack-compose-83e7c6c3756e)

 ---